Fake Looking Teeth After Dental Work: Natural Smile Restoration

 The portion of the restoration that extends below the contact points toward the gingival margin must be not only the correct anatomical shape but also the correct color.
 Many restorations have cervical coloring that is either too yellow (making the tooth appear to stain near the gum line) or too translucent (making the tooth appear to have a shadow or dark area near the gum line).

 When gingival porcelain is fabricated from the wrong material or with incorrect layering, it creates visual problems that are obvious to observers.
 A restoration that looks perfect in the middle and incisal areas but has poor gingival color immediately appears artificial and problematic.
-This is frequently the result of commercial laboratory fabrication where the entire restoration is made from similar materials without sophisticated cervical layers that match natural gingival anatomy.
+This can occur when the fabrication process does not include sophisticated cervical layers designed to match natural gingival anatomy.

 Natural Tooth Anatomy and What Makes Teeth Look Real